Bentonville City Council approves next year’s budget; city expects to operate on nearly $60 million in 2023

-BENTONVILLE -- The City Council on Tuesday unanimously approved the 2023 budget.
+BENTONVILLE -- The Bentonville City Council on Tuesday unanimously approved the 2023 budget.

 There is a strong focus on personnel and technology in the budget to meet the needs and quality standards of a growing city, Mayor Stephanie Orman said in a letter that kicked off the budget discussion.